-As per the Graduate Calendar, if a thesis or major research paper or project is to be edited by a professional editor, the student must obtain written permission from their supervisor and Graduate Program Director.
-The extent of editing provided must not exceed the guidelines set out by the Editors’ Association of Canada in its Guidelines for Ethical Editing of Theses/Dissertations found at here.
+Per the Graduate Calendar, if a thesis or major research paper or project is to be edited by a professional editor, the student must obtain written permission from their supervisor and the Graduate Program Director.
+The extent of editing provided must not exceed the guidelines set out by the Editors’ Association of Canada in its Guidelines for Ethical Editing of Theses/Dissertations found here.
 Graduate programs may require the student to submit a marked-up copy of the major research paper, project or thesis along with the final version to demonstrate the editing that has occurred.
-If an editor is used, specific acknowledgement must be included in the major research paper, project, or thesis.
+If an editor is used, the specific acknowledgement must be included in the major research paper, project, or thesis.

-Master’s Thesis Processes & Procedures
+Master’s Thesis Processes and Procedures

 As per the Graduate Calendar, key components of the thesis process that students should be aware of include: